What is Cork?

 One of the areas lacking an effective risk management framework is the pegged asset space— such as stablecoins and liquid (re)staking tokens that collectively represent hundreds of billions of dollars at stake.

 Until Cork, there was no way to price or hedge against these risks.
-Cork tokenizes risk, allowing the market to price, trade, and hedge against depeg events.
+Cork tokenizes risk, allowing the market to price, trade, and hedge against events.

 The end result?
 A DeFi ecosystem with even more stability, transparency, openness, and financial opportunity.